 2. Tap Wi-Fi and ensure you’re connected to the Wi-Fi network whose password you want to see.

 3. Tap the “i” icon next to your Wi-Fi name.

 4. This will take you to the screen with your Wi-Fi information details.
 Under the “IPV4 Address” section, find your router’s IP address.
 Copy it to the clipboard or write it down somewhere.
 You’ll need it later.
 In my case, it’s (http://10.0.0.1), but it could be something else for you.

 1. Open a new tab on the browser of your choice.
 Paste or type in the IP address you’ve previously copied, and tap your enter button.

-3. The user interface might be different depending on your internet service provider.
-Anyway, Once you’ve logged in, look for Wi-Fi or wireless settings.
-In my case, I’m using Xfinity and my Wi-Fi information is right under Wi-Fi configuration.
+3. The user interface might differ depending on your internet service provider.
+Anyway, look for Wi-Fi or wireless settings once you’ve logged in.

-Note: If you have trouble finding your router username, just do a simple Google search for: “default username for (name of your router such as Xfinity, Netgear, Linksys)”.
-But in most cases, the default username is: admin.
+Note: If you have trouble finding your router username, do a simple Google search for: “default username for (name of your router such as Xfinity, Netgear, Linksys).”
+But in most cases, the default username is admin.

 This method involves accessing your iCloud Keychain, a repository of all your shared passwords across all your Apple devices, including the passwords for your Wi-Fi networks.

 Set Up iCloud Keychain on iPhone